StevenCranmer/DrumwrightPublic/readme.md

 4. Point the game at your songs folder
 5. Run audio calibration so hit timing lines up with your hardware

-That's it.
-The library loads on first run; subsequent launches use a cache and are fast.
+Library loading will take a long time on your first launch while it caches your library and will be substantially faster on subsequent launches.

 ---